-Eleven trials reported results of their behavior-based interventions on a health outcome, specifically measures of quality of life or functioning, self-esteem or body self-esteem, and depression (Appendix D Table 1).^{111,120,125,126,136,147,154,159,161-163} All of these were lifestyle-based weight loss trials.
+Eleven trials reported results of behavior-based interventions on a health outcome, specifically measures of quality of life or functioning, self-esteem or body self-esteem, and depression (Appendix D Table 1).
+117, 126, 131, 132, 142, 153, 160, 165, 167-169 All of these were lifestyle-based weight loss trials.
 No trials reported other health outcomes, such as orthopedic pain, sleep apnea, or morbidity associated with type 2 diabetes or hypertension.
-None of the trials offering 52 or more hours of estimated intervention contract reported health outcomes.
-Across all health outcomes, few trials reported group differences, but where differences were found, interventions involved 26 or more hours of contact in all cases.
+None of the trials offering 52 or more hours of estimated intervention contact reported health outcomes.
+Across all health outcomes, few trials reported group differences, but where differences were found, interventions involved 26 or more contact hours in all cases.

-Ten of these trials reported measures of health-related quality of life and/or functioning using the Pediatric Quality of Life Inventory (PedsQL),^{111,120,125,136,154,159,162,163} the Child Health Questionnaire (CHQ),^{125,126} and DISABKIDS.161 Results at the followup closest to 12 months are shown in Figure 4 for the seven studies with sufficient data to show in a forest plot.
-All of these trials involved 1 to 45 hours of intervention contact, and most trials did not find greater improvement in intervention over control group youth, including the three trials that are not shown in the figure due to insufficient data.^{111,162,163} Only two trials found greater improvement in the intervention group youth at any followup.
-One very small (n=18) U.S. primary care-based trial in 2- to 5-year-olds with 38 hours of intervention contact reported greater improvements in parent-reported physical functioning at 6 and 12 months: 10 and 14-point improvements at 6 and 12 months in the intervention group versus 2- and 3-point declines in the control group, on a 100-point scale.154 Another U.S. trial, which targeted 8- to 12-year olds and involved an estimated 44 hours of intervention contact, reported greater improvements in parent-reported global health score in the child at 6 months but not at 12 months of followup.126
+Ten of these trials reported measures of health-related quality of life and/or functioning using the Pediatric Quality of Life Inventory, ^{117, 126, 131, 142, 160, 165, 168, 169} the Child Health Questionnaire, ^{131, 132} and DISABKIDS.
+167 Results at the followup closest to 12 months are shown in Figure 4 for the seven studies with sufficient data to show in a forest plot.
+All of these trials involved 1 to 45 hours of intervention contact, and most trials did not find greater improvement in intervention versus control group participants, including the three trials that are not shown in the figure due to insufficient data. ^{117, 168, 169} Only two trials found greater improvement in the intervention group at any followup.
+One very small (n=18) U.S. primary care-based trial in 2- to 5-year-olds with 38 hours of intervention contact reported greater improvements in parent-reported physical functioning at 6 and 12 months (10- and 14-point improvements at 6 and 12 months, respectively, in the intervention group vs. 2- and 3-point declines, respectively, in the control group, on a 100-point scale).
+Another U.S. trial, which targeted 8- to 12-year olds and involved an estimated 44 hours of intervention contact, reported greater improvements in parent-reported global health score at 6 but not 12 months of followup.
+132

-Measures of self-esteem or self-perception were assessed in five trials using variants of the Harter Scale^{136,147,162,163} or the Rosenburg Self-Esteem Scale.120 Statistically significant differences between groups were reported for only one trial, which reported improvements of 0.4 and 0.1 for intervention and control group children, respectively, on a four-point scale.147 Contact hours were estimated at 36 hours for this trial.
-Similarly, five trials reported an outcome related specifically to body satisfaction or esteem, ^{120,125,136,162,163} and only one reported greater improvement among youth in the intervention group, in a trial of adolescent females who received an estimated 37-hour intervention.120
+Measures of self-esteem or self-perception were assessed in five trials using variants of the Harter Scale ^{142, 153, 168, 169} or the Rosenburg Self-Esteem Scale.
+126 Statistically significant differences between groups were reported for only one trial, which reported improvements of 0.4 and 0.1 points for the intervention and control group, respectively, on a 4-point scale.
+153 Contact hours were estimated at 36 hours for this trial.
+Similarly, five trials reported an outcome related specifically to body satisfaction or esteem, ^{126, 131, 142, 168, 169} and only one reported greater improvement in the intervention group, in a trial of adolescent females who received an estimated 37-hour intervention.
+126

-Finally, one trial reported on depression, but found no difference in the proportion screening positive on the Patient Health Questionnaire for Adolescents (PHQ-A) between groups (7.3% screened positive in the intervention group vs. 5.3% in the control group).120
+Finally, one trial reported on depression but found no difference between groups in the proportion screening positive on the Patient Health Questionnaire for Adolescents (7.3% vs. 5.3% in the intervention vs. control group).
+126

-Given the sparse reporting, the wide range of specific outcomes reported, and low variability in effect sizes, data were insufficient to examine the association between effect size and treatment components (KQ3a) or patient characteristics (KQ3b).
+Given the sparse reporting, wide range of specific outcomes reported, and low variability in effect sizes, data were insufficient to examine the association between effect size and treatment components (KQ 3a) or patient characteristics (KQ 3b).

-Only one of 11 pharmacotherapy trials reported quality of life measures.135 This was an orlistat study that reported no quality of life differences between orlistat and placebo groups at 6 months.
+Only one of 11 pharmacotherapy trials reported quality of life measures.
+141 This was an orlistat study that reported no quality of life differences between orlistat and placebo groups at 6 months.
 No other health outcomes were reported.